 Outside of the EU, hydrogen gas turbine research funding has been led by countries including the United States and Japan.
 From 2005-2015, approximately $15M - $30M annually was provided in research funding for the US DOE Office of Fossil Energy Hydrogen Turbine Program, including large grants to General Electric (Award NT42643) and Siemens (NT42644), among other industry and university partnerships.
 Lower-TRL fundamental hydrogen combustion research is also currently being supported in the US, considering computational modeling of flashback (DOE Agreement FE0012053) and pilot scale natural gas conversion to hydrogen for use in gas turbines (DOE Agreement FE0031615).
 In Japan, a “Basic Hydrogen Strategy” is currently being implemented by the New Energy and Industrial Technology Development Organization with funding levels of nearly 10 Billion JPY (~€80M) for hydrogen gas turbine development, hydrogen supply chain, and power to gas technology.

-Challenges and Research Needs in Combustion
+Challenges and Research Needs in Hydrogen Combustion

 In the transition to a hydrogen based energy system fuel flexible gas turbines are needed to utilise blends of hydrogen and other gaseous fuels e.g. natural gas.
 Combustors need to scope with a wide range of NG/H2-mixtures as well as with fast changes (tolerable gradients must be evaluated) in the fuel composition.
+In the medium-term, fuel-flexible gas turbines capable to burn hydrogen/natural gas blends containing higher amounts of H2 than nowadays possible (see H2 limits of nowadays commercially available GTs given in chapter 4) need to be developed.
+In the long-term, gas turbines offering the full fuel flexibility (any blend of hydrogen and natural gas as well as pure hydrogen) need to be developed which requires large R&D activities in order to pay the way for such a technology.

 The DLE technology has the potential to enable fuel flexible operation at 0-100% H2 with low emissions.
-However, further development effort is required . to derive technical solutions with respect to the following challenges associated with high hydrogen contents in the fuel:
+However, further development effort is required to derive technical solutions with respect to the following challenges associated with high hydrogen contents in the fuel:

 Autoignition: Higher autoignition risk due to lower ignition delay time